Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: Quantification

 where $g_i$ captures priorities based on student characteristics and single tie-breaking, and $\eta_{is}$ captures residual priorities based on idiosyncratic factors or multiple tie-breaking.
 The parameter $\alpha$ measures the degree of structure on priorities, whereas the parameter $\beta$ measures to what extent priorities are driven by match quality rather than student characteristics valued equally by all schools (e.g. grades).

 We carry out simulations as follows.
 For each school market environment -- characterized by the vector of parameters $(\lambda, \delta, \alpha, \beta)$, the number of students $n$, the number of schools $m$, and the school capacities $q$ (we assume all schools have identical capacities), we draw 1,000 realizations of the vector of variables $(d_{is}, v_s, \varepsilon_{is}, g_i, \eta_{is})$, where all variables are independently drawn from the uniform distribution on $[0,1]$.
-This generates 1,000 market realizations for every specific school market environment.
+This generates 1,000 market realizations for every school market environment.
 We set $n = 1,000$, $m = 50$ and $q = 20$.\footnote{We played with different market sizes and school sizes, with no qualitative changes in the results.}

-Table \ref{tab:summary} reports the percentage of market realizations where DA was found to be efficient and which satisfied the sequential MBP and generalized MBP, respectively.
+Table \ref{tab:summary} reports the percentage of market realizations where DA was found to be efficient and which satisfied the SMBP and GMBP conditions, respectively.
 We fix the values for $\lambda$ and $\alpha$, and average over all market realizations and values for $\delta$ and $\beta$, where $\delta$ and $\beta$ vary from 0 to 1 in 0.05 increments.
-The table presents the results for $\lambda$ taking the values of $1,0.75,0.5,0.25$, $0$, and $\alpha$ taking the values of $1$ and $0.95$.\footnote{For $\alpha$ taking smaller values such as 0.75, 0.5, 0.25 and 0, DA is inefficient in all simulated markets.
-Neither sequential nor generalized MBP is satisfied.}
+The table presents the results for $\lambda$ taking the values of $1,\ 0.75,\ 0.5,\ 0.25$, $0$, and $\alpha$ taking the values of $1$, $0.95$, $0.9$.\footnote{We only present results for higher values of $\alpha$ because the fraction of environments where DA is efficient sharply drops with $\alpha$.}

-Three observations stand out from the Table.
-First, the ability of DA to generate efficient allocations vary strongly across environments and, in particular, drops sharply with students' idiosyncratic preferences (low $\lambda$) and schools' idiosyncratic priorities (low $\alpha$), beyond match quality.
-This is when the trade-off between respecting preferences and respecting priorities is largest.
+Three observations stand out from the table.
+First, the ability of DA to generate efficient allocations varies strongly across environments.
+Except when $\lambda=1$ and $\alpha=1$, which corresponds to the third row of Table \ref{tab:compare}, DA is not efficient for some realizations for preferences and priorities.
+The ability of DA to be efficient drops sharply with students' idiosyncratic preferences (low $\lambda$) and schools' idiosyncratic priorities (low $\alpha$).
+Idiosyncratic preferences (on both sides) is when the trade-off between respecting preferences and respecting priorities is largest.